swookiee/swookiee.github.io/README.md

 ```

 ## JSON logging output
-In case you have a logstash and kibana stack to analyze your logs you might want to use JSON as output format.
-To enable this you can set the property `productionLogging` to `true`.
+In case you want to use logstash and kibana to analyze your logs you might want to use JSON as an output format.
+This can be achieved through setting the property `productionLogging` to `true`.

 ## Pushing metrics to graphite
+TODO
 (Insert screenshots here)
 Every published REST interface will be monitored via metrics.
 In addition basic JVM statistics will be published.
-In order to configure the graphite end point you can set the properties `graphiteHost` and `graphitePort`.
-By default port `2003` will be used for `graphitePort`.
+In order to configure the graphite endpoint you can set the properties `graphiteHost` and `graphitePort`.
+The default port `2003` will be used for `graphitePort` if not defined.

 ## Deployment and runtime management via REST
 [RFC-182](https://github.com/osgi/design/tree/master/rfcs/rfc0182)

 ## Configuration
-Configuration is a crucial feature and we are working on it.
-Ideas are welcome!
+TODO

-## Archetype(s) & Tooling
+## Archetype(s) & Tooling & Samples
+TODO

 ### Eclipse